 Look, we spend good money on our instruments, on equipment that goes into our home studios and our live set-ups so why, oh why do some of us then connect it all up with cheap, crappy cables?!?!!?
 As systems grow, the last thing you want to be worried about is an intermittent connection.... somewhere!

-I exclusively use Neutrik jacks, XLR AND BNC connectors because they last forever and similarly, I only use a couple of high-grade cables.
+I exclusively use Neutrik jacks, XLR and BNC connectors because they last forever and similarly, I only use a couple of manufacturers' high-grade cables.
 The cable I use for straight-forward unbalanced jacks is doubly screened but is low-mass and is still very flexible.

 Some of the cables I make:

 - Microphone cables (XLR male - XLR female)

 - Instrument cables (mono 6.3 mm jack - mono 6.3 mm jack)

 - Balanced line cables (stereo 6.3 mm jack - stereo 6.3 mm jack)

 - Word Clock 75 Ω (BNC and / or RCA phono)

 - AES / EBU 110 Ω digital audio cables